Family Trees ––– Recollections ––– Read All About It––– Strictly Solvay ––– Sandy Pond ––– Etc.

 Mrs. Mary Major Coleman, wife of Thomas Coleman, died at her home at Glenside shortly after midnight last night, after an illness of one week.
 Mrs. Coleman was a lifelong resident of Glenside and a communicant of St. Bridget's Church.

-She is survived by her husband; three sisters, Mrs. Timothy Donohue of Schenectady, Mrs. Patrick Wickhan and Mrs. Thomas Heverin of Glenside; four brothers, Thomas and Joseph Major of Glenside; Charles, formerly of Auburn, now of Syracuse, and Michael of Syracuse; several nieces and nephews.
+She is survived by her husband; three sisters, Mrs. Timothy Donohue of Schenectady, Mrs. Patrick Wickham and Mrs. Thomas Heverin of Glenside; four brothers, Thomas and Joseph Major of Glenside; Charles, formerly of Auburn, now of Syracuse, and Michael of Syracuse; several nieces and nephews.

 Skaneateles Press, February 29, 1952